18 Aug 2025

 Next steps

-Kingribs is now confidently equipped to execute on its biggest opportunity: moving their most loyal brand fans off third-party platforms and into their own platform.
+As a result, Kingribs is now confidently equipped to execute on its biggest opportunity: moving its most loyal brand fans off third-party platforms and into their own platform.

-With the new platform, one of the most exciting moves is the rollout of Mad Fries, a new brand designed to reach a customer segment that Kingribs had been missing.
+Meanwhile, one of the most exciting next moves is the rollout of Mad Fries, a new brand designed to reach a customer segment that Kingribs had been missing.
 Mad Fries will give them a fresh, more accessible entry point into the Kingribs ecosystem, all powered and managed within the S4D platform.

-At the same time, Kingribs is working closely with S4D to fine-tune their Power BI setup, ensuring it delivers the deepest possible insights into store performance, operational bottlenecks, and campaign effectiveness.
+At the same time, Kingribs is fine-tuning its Power BI setup with S4D.
+This ensures deeper insights into store performance, operational bottlenecks, and campaign effectiveness.
 They’re also preparing to roll out S4D’s inventory management tool, which will give them tighter control over high-margin products like spareribs and allow them to protect profitability across the network.

 As Alladin put it: “We’re happy we get to learn from S4D’s system and from the experience of S4D’s larger partners.
 We can take those learnings into our own processes.”